aldebaran/urbi/doc/README.txt

   $ tar zxf .../urbi-sdk-2.0-linux-x86-gcc4.tar.gz
   $ mv urbi-sdk-2.0-linux-x86-gcc4 <urbi-root>

-This directory, <urbi-root>, should contain "bin", "FAQ.txt" and so forth.
+This directory, <urbi-root>, should contain "bin", "README.txt" and so forth.
 Do not move things around inside this directory.
 In order to have an easy access to the Urbi programs, set up your PATH: